balaji5071/Ecommerce-Follow-Along/README.md

 we created an endpoint that will receive the address from address form in frontend Add the address to the address array inside user collection.

+### Milestone -23
+I created an placeorder button inside cart page and navigate to select address page when clicked.
+I created select address page that will display all the available address and have an option to select one address.
+ANf also i wrote  an backend endpoint that will send all the addresses of the user.